danielfett/draft-dpop/main.md

-Because clock skews between servers and clients may be large, servers may choose to limit DPoP proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the `iat` time to the time at the server, yielding intended results even in the face of arbitrarily large clock skews.
+Because clock skews between servers and clients may be large, servers may choose to limit DPoP proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the client-supplied `iat` time to the time at the server, yielding intended results even in the face of arbitrarily large clock skews.

 Server-provided nonces are an effective means of preventing DPoP proof replay.